 The Audiometry Qualification Review project will critically evaluate and update the HLT47415 Certificate IV in Audiometry and HLT57415 Diploma of Audiometry qualifications to ensure they reflect technological advancements and align with current industry needs and regulatory requirements.
+The purpose of the HLT57415 Diploma of Audiometry qualification is to support a specific occupation.
+The purpose of the HLT47415 Certificate IV in Audiometry qualification is to support pathways and applied learning, and a specific occupation.

 Swipe or Click across the tabs to view active and completed project stages.